lizardking/LD2410Async/dox/Async Processing and Use.md

 - A pointer to the LD2410Async instance that triggered the event.
 Allows for easy access to the members of that instance.
 - A simple presenceDetected flag (true if presence has been detected, false otherwise).

-This mechanism makes it easy to update your logic in real time — for example to turn lights on/off or send MQTT updates.
+This mechanism makes it easy to update your logic in real time - for example to turn lights on/off or send MQTT updates.

-**Example**
+## Detection Data Callback Example

 @code{.cpp}
 #include "LD2410Async.h"